prabinKshrestha/prabin-portfolio/src/public-site/posts/apache-kafka-concepts.md

 - **Producer Partioner Logic** takes the record and applies the logic to assign the partition
 - hashing is simply converting key to the partition
 - by default murmur2 algorithm is used

+**Acknowledgement**
+- Has three possible options
+    - ack=0
+        - do not wait for leader acknowledgement
+        - possible data loss
+    - ack=1
+        - waits for leader acknowledgement
+        - limited data loss
+    - ack=all
+        - waits for leader and all replicas acknowledgement
+        - no data loss

 ## Consumers